floverfelt/floverfelt.github.io/_posts/2023-07-03-a-hand-wavy-defense-of-domaining.md

 Domains are far more similar to stocks in this regard - anybody can buy a stock - and anybody can buy a domain.

 This is pure speculation - but I'd also guess that the lower costs provide fewer incentives to develop the space.
 A larger investment and upkeep means you're more invested in the outcome, and invested in the outcome in a reasonable timeframe.
-I get that some domains do have a high upfront cost and people do buy
+I get that some domains do have a high upfront cost, but the essentially free upkeep means their time horizon is basically forever.
+If I can sell a domain for $1000 more than I bought it for, I can hold it for ~80 years before it starts cutting into my (predicted) profits.

 ### Average people don't care about dead domains